-A healthy lifestyle is all about conscious control – being aware of what, when, and why you’re doing things.
-This is especially true when it comes to eating, Dr. High says.
-Try not to automatically grab a snack each time you walk by your kitchen.
-Instead, Dr. High recommends building your daily schedule with clear eating times, activity times, and rest times.
-Structure makes it easier to avoid all-day grazing, and helps you feel grounded & productive during non-eating times.
+When we don’t have structure in our day, it is very easy to go on autopilot, warns Dr. High.
+That’s problematic because a healthy lifestyle is all about conscious control, being aware of what, when, and why you’re doing things.
+(This is why so many people struggle with sticking to healthy eating on the weekends.)
+Do you grab a snack every time you walk by your kitchen?
+Instead, Dr. High recommends building a daily schedule with clear eating times, activity times, and rest times.
+Structure makes it easier to avoid all-day grazing and helps you feel grounded during non-eating times.

 2. Make sleep a priority.